material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 Let's walk through the life of a Plan.

+We'll talk about Runtimes, Plans, Transactions, and Executors.

 ### Step 1: Create a Runtime

 Runtimes are cheap and easy to create.
 Many Runtimes may exist in an application.